-In 2011, the American Gastroenterological Association (AGA) published a position statement on the management of Barrett's esophagus.
-(10) The statement included the following recommendations regarding endoscopic surveillance of Barrett's esophagus:
+In 2011, the American Gastroenterological Association published a position statement on the management of BE.(1) The statement included the following recommendations regarding endoscopic surveillance of BE:

-The guideline developers suggest that endoscopic surveillance be performed in patients with Barrett's esophagus (weak recommendation, moderate-quality evidence).
+The guideline developers suggest that endoscopic surveillance be performed in patients with Barrett esophagus (weak recommendation, moderate-quality evidence).

-For patients with Barrett's esophagus who are undergoing surveillance, the guideline developers recommend:
+For patients with Barrett esophagus who are undergoing surveillance, the guideline developers recommend:

-The guideline developers suggest against requiring chromoendoscopy or advanced imaging techniques for the routine surveillance of patients with Barrett's esophagus at this time (weak recommendation, low-quality evidence).
+The guideline developers suggest against requiring chromoendoscopy or advanced imaging techniques for the routine surveillance of patients with Barrett esophagus at this time (weak recommendation, low-quality evidence).